Masood-M/miniC/README.md

 miniC
 ========================================

-miniC is a low Interaction Client honeypot designed to detect malicious websites through signature engine of ClamAV antivirus. miniC is designed to be fast and require very few resources to run.
+miniC is a low Interaction Client honeypot designed to detect malicious websites through signature engine of F-Prot antivirus. miniC is designed to be fast and require very few resources to run.